GroGz/udemy-react-guide/Reducers.md

 For these cases, we have another hook, `useReducer`.

-This is are two examples of states that depends in other states, and as we see see, this has some problems (`prevState`).
+This is are two examples of states that depends in other states, and as we see, this has some problems (`prevState`).

 ```js
 const passwordChangeHandler = (event) => {